-The source of our water is ground water taken from sand and gravel deposits of the Scioto River Valley.
+The PAWP source of water is from sand and gravel deposits of the Scioto River Valley.
 This source of water has a relatively high susceptibility to contamination from spills or releases of chemicals.
-This source is susceptible (compared to other ground water systems) because there is no significant clay overlying the aquifer deposits.
-There is a presence of significant potential contaminant sources in the well head protection area.
+The ground water pumped at the PAWP is susceptible (compared to other ground water systems) because there is no significant clay overlying the aquifer deposits.